mufidu/lorem-dimsum/README.md

 # 🍜 Lorem Dimsum

 A fun, food-themed random text generator inspired by *lorem ipsum*, but instead of meaningless Latin, you get tasty, mouth-watering paragraphs about dim sum and other dishes.
+Available as PWA!

 **[Live Demo](https://mufidu.github.io/lorem-dimsum)**